 To synthesize the light field from the reference camera R{00} and its disparity map, we warp it onto the rest light field cameras using Equation 2.
+Note that inverse warping is impractical here because the disparity maps of target light field cameras are unknown.
+Therefore we choose to forwardly constructing those cameras.
 A naive approach would be to directly warp the RGB color of each pixel $a(u_0, v_0)$ in R{00} onto other light field cameras.
 Specifically, using a's disparity value, we can directly compute its target pixel coordinate in camera R{st} using Equation 2.
 Since the CUDA architecture supports parallel write, we can simultaneously warp all pixels in R{00} onto other light field cameras.